 What do we know about sudden Infant death syndrome (SIDS) – also known as cot death?
 And how does it happen?

 We know it is the unexplained death of an apparently healthy baby.
 Although there is in excess of some 300 plus cases in England every year it is still a very rare occurrence.
 Go to Main Post …

 The greater number of baby’s succumbing to sudden infant death syndrome (SIDS) occurs in the first year of the baby’s life.
-Premature and low birth weight baby’s are at greater risk.
+Premature and low birth weight babies are at greater risk.
 Baby boys more so at risk.

-The reasons behind cot death syndrome are not cut and dried and professionals believe it may be a collection of behavioural risk factors coming together at a crucial point in the infants development.
-The baby’s surrounding environment issues, and those baby’s born premature or under weight being at greater risk.
+The reasons behind cot death syndrome are not cut and dried and professionals believe it may be a collection of behavioral risk factors coming together at a crucial point in the infant’s development.
+The baby’s surrounding environmental issues, and those baby’s born premature or underweight being at greater risk.

 The greater number of deaths happen during the night while the infant is asleep.
 However, it is also known that SIDS can strike while the infant is asleep during the day.
-For those mothers who feel there baby could be at risk the National Health website (NHS) has steps you can take to help prevent SIDS.
+For those mothers who feel their baby could be at risk the National Health website (NHS) has steps you can take to help prevent SIDS.

 What has Sudden Infant Death Syndrome (SIDS) got to do with sudden deaths in healthy adults that appear to have no cause?
 They both share similar symptoms.

-Dr Tim Bowker, Associate Medical Director at the British Heart Foundation, who is leading the research, said: “It has long been recognised that there are occasions when an apparently previously healthy adult dies suddenly and unexpectedly and any abnormalities found at post-mortem are minimal or non-existent”.
+Dr. Tim Bowker, Associate Medical Director at the British Heart Foundation, who is leading the research, said: “It has long been recognized that there are occasions when an apparently previously healthy adult dies suddenly and unexpectedly and any abnormalities found at post-mortem are minimal or non-existent”.
 A new study estimates that in England at least 150 of the 3,500 estimated adult deaths have been found to have no cause.